Last updated on June 11th, 2023 at 05:42 am

 - when you achieve the goal you get relief from financial stress and burden

 - develop good financial habits for spending and money management

-- when you complete one then it provides motivation to do more challenges
+- when you complete one then it motivates you to do more challenges

-- it doesn’t feel boring and likes a responsibility
+- it doesn’t feel boring and is like a responsibility

 - have more time to spend on things that you’re passionate about

 There are ideas for the challenge based on the time frame.
 The famous types include:

 This is upto you which one appeals to you.
 But the basic target is the same “to save more money and cut back on unnecessary spending.”
 The longer challenge you take the more money you save.